About the service

 • access servers for statistical computing is subjected to SMCS approval and must be requested by ticking the Statistical commputing box when requesting the CISM account ;

-• access to the servers might be reserved without prior notice for the entity that funded them when necessary.
+• access to the servers might be reserved temporarily without prior notice for the entity that funded them when necessary.

 List of servers and services